The Impact and Traction of College Radio

 Rev. Moose specializes in growing emerging artists into career musicians.
 Since becoming general manager of the award-winning promotion and marketing firm The Syndicate, Moose has expanded The Syndicate's publicity, radio, marketing and design teams to broaden the company's reach in key tastemaker music, comedy, publishing and film communities.
-Moose launched his own career in college radio and went on to radio promotion, marketing, editorial and management.
-He was previously the vice...
+Moose launched his own career in college radio and went on to radio promotion, marketing, editorial and...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!